doncandela/mgah/mgah.md

 - Computer languages other than Python.

+- Direct, low-level programming of GPUs in CUDA  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which is covered).

 - "Higher level" packages for using computer clusters such as Spark, Dask, Charm4Py/Charm++...)

 - Cloud computing (Amazon Web Services, Microsoft Azure...)